 Haunted Princess Street

 24 Hour investigation available.
-Includes 5 bedrooms, full bathroom for showers and kitchen
+Includes 5 bedrooms, full bathroom and kitchen

 Built in the 1890's sits a row home that belonged to the same family passed down from generations.
 Its 4 floors and 1,800 square feet hide secrets of tragedies and blessings.
 The last resident was an elderly lady that went crazy after tragically being hit by a motorcycle and when she returned home from the hospital, she started hearing voices and noises in her house.
 Did her near death experience open her senses to the other side?
-After dozens of phone calls to the police and numerous times of running naked into the street, she was removed from the home and put into a nursing facility.
+In the basement we found a room with a small wooden bed and a locked door.
+Under the basement stairs we found buried baby clothes that appear to be very old and from the past.
 The house now sits empty and in need of cosmetic repairs, but it still host the voices and ghost from the past.
 Many people have encountered a shadow man on the stairs, children laughing, doors moving, footsteps, voices, and bangs.
-Recently a man named Louie has been discovered in the home and anxious to talk to anyone who visits.
+What would you experience?

 The Haunted Speakeasy

 was also a Mob’s headquarters, Burlesque and a Cat House.
 Known activity is a gentleman named Jerry who was a 38-year resident of the building and died tragically one evening, also there are several working girls, a disgruntled unknown male and a little girl who rides a tricycle and rings her bike bell are among the few This location has proven to be the most haunted location with intelligent ghost, disembodied voices and full body apparitions.
 The location is a hidden gem and located in the basement of a building that dates to the early 1900’s.

 Prohibition was a period of nearly 14 years (1920 to 1933) in which the manufacture, sale, and transportation of liquor was made illegal.
 It was a time characterized by speakeasies, and gangsters and a period in which even the average citizen broke the law.